tomzx/blog.tomrochette.com-content/identity-and-access-management/article.md

 A useful feature they also provide is the *Access Advisor*, which allows administrators to observe when certain policies are being used and by which users.

+To keep things simple, groups cannot be nested into other groups.

 ## Users
 Users represent an entity that has access to the AWS platform.
 They may access AWS either programmatically and/or through the console to administer the account.